Ahmed-Mohsen-2005/HR-Attrition-probability-project/README.md

 ## 📄 License

-This project is for educational and non-commercial purposes.
+This project is for educational university project purposes.